PaddlePaddle/PaddleSpeech/examples/ljspeech/tts0/README.md

   --output OUTPUT_DIR   path to save checkpoint and logs.
   --checkpoint_path CHECKPOINT_PATH
-                        path of the checkpoint to load --device {cpu,gpu}    device type to use, cpu and gpu are supported.
+                        path of the checkpoint to load --ngpu NGPU           if ngpu == 0, use cpu.
-  --nprocs NPROCS       number of parallel processes to use.
   --opts ...            options to overwrite --config file and the default
                         config, passing in KEY VALUE pairs
 ```

-If you want to train on CPU, just set ``--device=cpu``.
+If you want to train on CPU, just set `--ngpu=0`.
-If you want to train on multiple GPUs, just set ``--nprocs`` as num of GPU.
+If you want to train on multiple GPUs, just set `--ngpu` as num of GPU.
-By default, training will be resumed from the latest checkpoint in ``--output``, if you want to start a new training, please use a new ``${OUTPUTPATH}`` with no checkpoint.
+By default, training will be resumed from the latest checkpoint in `--output`, if you want to start a new training, please use a new `${OUTPUTPATH}` with no checkpoint.
-And if you want to resume from an other existing model, you should set ``checkpoint_path`` to be the checkpoint path you want to load.
+And if you want to resume from an other existing model, you should set `checkpoint_path` to be the checkpoint path you want to load.
 **Note: The checkpoint path cannot contain the file extension.**

 ### Synthesize